1. What is organ donation? Why should I donate organs?

 - Medical team informs organ donation coordinator who will communicate with bereaved family to render care and counselling.

 - The medical team assesses the suitability for organ donation and maintains the function of the deceased’s organs.

-- Organ donation coordinator obtains consent from bereaved family for transplantation.
+- The organ donation coordinator obtains consent from the bereaved family for transplantation.

-- The medical team conducts relevant examinations and matchings to identify the suitable organs for donation.
+- The medical team conducts relevant examinations and matchings to identify suitable organs for donation.

 - The body is sent back to the ward.

 - The coordinator accompanies family members to bereave the donor.